 UPDATED OCTOBER 2018 - Cordless vacuum cleaners have only really been coming into their own recently.
 Yes they've been around for some time but only started to become widely popular recently.
 They have historically been plagued by weak suction and short run times.
 However, current cordless machines have much more power and we are starting to see run times of 25 minutes or more on a single charge.
 Also, some of the outliers are reaching run times as high as 40–45 minutes (while still generating effective suction levels), and we believe this will be the norm in the coming months/years.
 This is being driven not only by new battery technologies but also by the relentless demand for cordless vacuums.
 Homeowners like the light weight, maneuverability and portability of these machines.
 Expect to find more and more of these appearing on the market.

 People often visit our site and search for lightweight vacuums.
-We have reviewed many lightweight machines but specifications, like weight, are often buried in our articles making it difficult to quickly find what you are looking for.
-We've dug through our reviews to uncover the best rated lightweight vacuums.
+We have reviewed many lightweight machines but specifications, like weight, are often buried in the articles.
+So we recently dug through our reviews to uncover the best rated lightweight vacuums.
 We hope the information is helpful.

 What can we draw from these charts?
 Well, we don’t want to make any hard conclusions here as our data is not exhaustive (we have not reviewed every vacuum from every manufacturer), but clearly a combination of a high rating and a low cost is good.
 For the most part the charts speak for themselves.
 You should also consider that some brands have better ratings for certain types of vacuums - like Miele and canisters.
 The data below average all vacuum types per brand.